crosscloudci/cross-cloud/FAQ.md

 The Kubelet binary is started by Systemd.
 Kubelet starts the remaining Kubernetes components from the manifest files which were written to disk during provisioning.

+### What are the primary components of Cross-cloud project?

+- Cross-project CI - Build and registers containerized apps as well as their related e2e tests for Kubernetes.
+Triggers cross-cloud CI pipeline.
+- Cross-cloud CI - Triggers creation of k8s on cloud providers, deploys containerized apps, and deploys e2e tests containers on the k8s end-points.
+- K8s end-point provisioner - Creates k8s clusters with cloud specific features enabled per cloud provider

+### What do cross-cloud and cross-project components test?
+The cross-project runs project specific CI tests.

+The cross-cloud project runs e2e tests for the project on each cloud.

+For Kubernetes cross-cloud runs the k8s conformance test from upstream Kubernetes for each cloud after the cluster has been provisioned.